4.59 from 298 reviews

 Notes

-• We’re all human and sometimes forget to take the butter out early to let it soften.
-Do not place in microwave, it will melt and we don’t want that in this recipe.
-If you need to soften quickly here are two ways I’ve tried: You can cut the butter in small chunks and place it near a warming stove or window seal or put the butter in a baggie and use a rolling pin or meat pounder to flatten the butter.
+• Softened butter: We’re all human and sometimes forget to take the butter out early to let it soften.
+Do not place in the microwave, it will melt, and we don’t want that in this recipe.
+If you need to soften quickly, here are two ways I’ve tried: You can cut the butter into small chunks and place it near a warming stove or windowsill, or put the butter in a baggie and use a rolling pin or meat pounder to flatten the butter.

-• If you do want to add nuts like grandmas original recipe, use almond extract instead of the vanilla extract in both the cookie layer and the top condensed milk layer and add in 1/2 cup chopped almonds in the cookie bar layer.
+• Add nuts: If you do want to add nuts like Grandma’s original recipe, use almond extract instead of the vanilla extract in both the cookie layer and the top condensed milk layer, and add 1/2 cup chopped almonds in the cookie bar layer.

 Nutrition Information